codeimpossible/codeimpossible.github.com/_posts/2012-04-13-Getting-started-with-NodeJS-on-Windows.md

-Then we just need to make a request to `http://localhost:8000` and we should see &quot;Hello World!&quot;.
+Then we just need to make a request to `http://localhost:8000` and we should see "Hello World!".
 And just like that you&#39;ve got your first NodeJS app (albeit a very simple one) running on Windows!

 Hang on to this code as we'll start modifying this app to add more features in the next blog post.